gudakesh07/Bengal-Live-Results/README.md

-# Run and deploy your AI Studio app
+# To run this app!!

 This contains everything you need to run your app locally.